zavalalabs/zavalalabs.github.io/_posts/2025-01-03-Subaru-Soltera-Review.md

 My open call for Subaru to fix some things with your Toyota counterparts:

-> note to self: find feedback avenues with Toyota and Subaru
+> Note to self 📝: find feedback avenues with Toyota and Subaru

 ### Instrument Cluster

 * Get rid of the “Ready” light or let us turn it off.
 	* This has to be one of the most annoying icons on the cluster.
 I know the car is on and ready to go.
 When it's not ready, you already flash a warning on the screen over and over.
+	* Or better yet, once you have engaged in driving and are clearly going, let the light go.
+I want to have light burn in on the dash.
+Will Subaru be ready to offer us new clusters for when that happens?
+Prove me wrong.
 * Front crossing warning:
 	* When I turn this feature off, leave it off!
 This warning system is a good tool, but when you *CAN* see traffic in front of you, I don't need extra warnings.
 Maybe for first-time drivers it's fine, but for experienced drivers it's a nag that does not need to be around.
 When this system is on, and you can already see, an extra alert makes you second guess what you are  already doing.